dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 After the data was properly read into into Python and the appropriate column names were supplied, data cleaning was performed.
 This involved:
 * Removing unnecessary columns
 * Removing patients with a large percentage of missing values
-   * In this particular case, large meant 10%.
-Patients with greater than 10% of their values missing were removed from the data set.
+   * In this particular case, large meant 10% and as a result, two patients were removed from the data set.
 * Imputing missing values for patients using K-Nearest Neighbors, an advanced data imputation method

 ## Exploratory Data Analysis